haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: StickTable.info()

   Returns stick table attributes as a Lua table.
-See HAProxy documentation for "stick-table" for canonical info, or check out example bellow.
+See HAProxy documentation for "stick-table" for canonical info, or check out example below.

   :returns: Lua table